Azure/iot-hub-device-update/docs/agent-reference/how-to-simulate-update-result.md

             "resultDetails" : "<desired result details string>"
         },
         "*" : { // A fall back result for all unmatched 'installedCriteria' string
+                // IMPORTANT: For Update Manifest version 4.0 or later, only this fall-back result will be return.
             "resultCode" : <desired result code>,
             "extendedResultCode" : <desired extended result code>,
             "resultDetails" : "<desired result details string>"